We’re all experts, all learners. We can improve our writing by reading closely the work of masterful authors and asking, “How did they do that…?”

 Course structure and visual prompts

 The graphics below represent elements of my Master Craft Juggling structure that underpins all the courses I teach.
 Follow the links for further description.
-The 9-month Read to Write Books course investigates each element in depth.
+My online course, Writing Fiction: 9 Ways to Mastery investigates each element in depth, as does my 9-month Read to Write Books course.
 Short courses and workshops, such as First Person:Memoir, Prizewinners, Revision, Hands-On, and Right Night to Write incorporate the elements in various amounts depending upon the focus.